 - Simmer wine, 3 1/2 cups of stock, bay leaf and rosemary in sauce pan until reduced by 1/4.
 Leave in sauce pan until needed.

-- Mix fl our, black pepper, salt and ground fennel seed in a mixing bowl.
+- Mix flour, black pepper, salt and ground fennel seed in a mixing bowl.
 Toss beef cubes in seasoned flour until completely coated.
-Remove from bowl and pat off excess fl our
+Remove from bowl and pat off excess flour, but keep flour.

-- Brown the floured meat in olive oil on high in a large casserole dish in small batches.
+- Heat olive oil in a large Dutch oven on high.
+Brown the floured meat on all sides in two or three batches.
 Remove browned beef from pan and set aside.

-- Lower the heat under the casserole dish, and add carrots, celery, garlic and whole shallots (if needed, add more olive oil).
-Cook on medium heat until vegetables are browned.
-Add cooked bacon.
+- Lower the heat under the pot to medium, and add carrots, celery, garlic and whole shallots (if needed, add more olive oil).
+Cook, stirring occasionally, until vegetables are browned.

-- Turn heat to high, and add the browned beef, stirring well.
+- Turn heat to high, and add the cooked bacon and browned beef, stirring frequently.
 When pan is hot, sprinkle with remains of seasoned flour and stir.

 - Pour in reduced wine mixture from sauce pan, and bring to a boil.
 Stir in olives, orange zest, mushroom slices, and the remaining 1 cup of stock.

-- Cover, and heat in oven for 3 hours at 250 degrees.
-Remove, taste, and adjust seasoning.
+- Cover, and heat in oven for 3 hours.
+Remove, taste, and adjust seasonings.

 Pairs With: Esprit de Tablas/Beaucastel, Patelin de Tablas, Reserve Cuvee, En Gobelet, Tannat, Syrah